-- 3. Click on the Rules tab of Mail's Settings window and make sure that the list shows no rules for processing spam/junk messages.
+- 4. Click on the Rules tab of Mail's Settings window and make sure that the list shows no rules for processing spam/junk messages.
 If you find any, disable them (by unchecking them) or delete them.
-This includes rules whose names begin with SpamSieve, e.g. if you were using a previous version of SpamSieve.
-These rules should be deleted, unless you are still using the SpamSieve plug-in on another Mac that shares the same iCloud account; in that case, just uncheck them.
-If you had created rules to run SpamSieve AppleScripts, you can keep them. - 4.
+This includes rules whose names begin with SpamSieve, e.g. if you were previously using the SpamSieve plug-in.
+These should be deleted, unless you are still using the SpamSieve plug-in on another Mac that shares the same iCloud account; in that case, just uncheck them.
+If you had created rules to run SpamSieve AppleScripts, you can keep them. - 5.
 Click on the Junk Mail tab of Mail's Settings window.
 On the Junk Mail Behaviors tab, uncheck Enable junk mail filtering.
 This will turn off Mail's junk mail filter so that it doesn't interfere with SpamSieve: